GrzegorzKozub/tulipany/README.md

 * How will Updates know about the actual changes it needs to forward?
 * There will be multiple users keeping auction pages open for long time.
 Auctions can be configured to last for over a month.
 We will have multiple open connections that are very long lasting.

-### Notifications

-**Functionality**

-* Sending notifications to the subscribers

-**Discussion**

-Very similar to Updates but was extracted due to potentially different scalability needs.

-### Scheduling

-**Functionality**

-* Creating schedules
-* Starting auctions
-* Calculating the increment
-* Decrementing current price
-* Checking proxy biddings
-* Checking minimum price
-* Creating transactions
-* Removing schedules

-**Discussion**

-Seems like there's multiple unrelated functionalities in this context.
-I decided to put all of them into one because most of them happen at the same time, when the next current price increment needs to happen.
-Also, probably better to keep schedule logic in one place due to potential changes.

-For now there's no compelling reason for further split.
-Later, when we consider transaction handling it may be smarter to move the related logic to that context.

-**Ideas**

-This seems like a background task to me.
-It can employ an existing scheduler library like [quantum](https://hex.pm/packages/quantum) that's using familiar crontab metaphor.

-We probably don't want to put all auctions into a single schedule.
-We should find a way to partition.

-After starting an auction and decrementing the current price we need to update the pages and notify the bidders via Updates context.
-Maybe we could use events here?
-Would this address the challenge we noticed with the Updates API?

 ### Bidding

 **Functionality**